StIvesTabletop/stivestabletop.github.io/_posts/2024-03-20-seventyfourth-session.md

 ![Container](/images/posts/2024_03_20/Container01.jpg "Container"){:class="img_post"}

 [Container][Cont] had been advertised in advance and is always popular with our more hardcore economic strategy gamers.
-Now on its fifth club play it was also first out on the tables in [session 23][23].
-Simon or Jyo to add text.
+Now on its fifth club play, first coming to the the table in [session 23][23] this rather dull sounding game manages to bring the theories of supply--demand, closed-economies, and velocity of money to life; that and a healthy dose of driving auctions to hinder your opponents.
+This game was four players and it started with a familiar ticking down of the money available in the game, there were some early auctions that didn't kickstart the "wealth machine" (the foreign market that buys the containers).
+It takes a while to find your way in this game, which is simple to teach but hard to see how decisions impact the game later on - first time players had several "oh" moments as we played.
+Many loans were taken, some players running very close to zero money (which is dangerous in this game) surviving on loans that drain money from the game.
+We played the "full game" with 20 containers per colour and managed to finish in a reasonable time.
+Jyo K. took the win with an island full of containers, but the win came down to two or three containers which is a satisfying end.

 ![Ginkgopolis](/images/posts/2024_03_20/Ginkgopolis01.jpg "Ginkgopolis"){:class="img_post"}